dihedron/netcheck/README.md

 Create one or more bundles, each containing the set of checks to run.
 It's possible to write bundles in JSON, YAML or TOML format.
 See directory `_tests` for examples.

-Supported protocols include TCP, UDP and ICMP; TCP and UDP tests require an address including hostname or IP address, and port (`host.example.com:80` or `192.168.1.15:443`); ICMP checks only require the hostname or IP address .
+Supported protocols include TCP, UDP and ICMP; TCP and UDP tests require an address including hostname or IP address, and port (`host.example.com:80` or `192.168.1.15:443`); ICMP checks only require the hostname or IP address.

 It's possible to specify the default timeout for the whole bundle, or more specific timeouts for each check within a bundle.